-With all this being said, one major difference in the top cash back credit cards comes in the way you earn rewards.
-Are you better off earning a flat rate of cash back, or would you prefer a card with cash back categories that give you more than the regular rewards rate?
+That said, one major difference in the top cash back credit cards comes in the way you earn rewards.
+Are you better off earning a flat rate of cash back on all purchases, or would you prefer a card with cash back categories that give you more than the regular rewards rate?

-You’ll have to do the research to figure out which type of card might give you the most benefits.
+You’ll have to do the research to figure out how to choose the best cash back credit card for yourself.